shrinidhi99/Flask-Blog/README.md

 * The attached pdf also

 ## Steps to run this app:
+The below steps detail the way to build the application.
+There is no direct executable file because this application requires prerequisites downloaded Once they are downloaded only one command is required.
 ### Prerequisites
 * Install Python3 (https://wiki.python.org/moin/BeginnersGuide/Download)
 * Install pip (https://pip.pypa.io/en/stable/installing/)